 Tiffany and Ron Lechien.

 Known fondly as “The Dogger,” Ron Lechien was one of the most gifted riders to ever throw a leg over a bike.
 Although he only won the 125 National title, in 1985, he was always a threat to win.
 Unfortunately, his off-track antics and turbulent personal life hindered his racing efforts.
-He has been married to his wife Tiffany for four years.
+He has been married to his wife Tiffany for five years.

 HOW DID YOU MEET RONNIE?
 I met Ronnie when he was 12 years old.
 We were both in the seventh grade.
 His parents allowed him to skip eighth grade so that he could race.
 He was the cute boy in town.
 He rode a motorcycle, and his career took off.
 I would see him at parties.
 He did his thing and I did mine.
 It wasn’t the time for us to be together.
 Ronnie was the stud, and he didn’t want a girlfriend.
 He probably had 20 girlfriends at the same time [laughter]!
 He would call me every now and then.
 I got a boyfriend in high school, but he wasn’t nice.
 I told him that I was going to go out with Ronnie, and that made the boyfriend jealous.
 Well, when I was around 38, my old high school boyfriend passed away.
 Ronnie called me up and said that he would like to go to the funeral with me, because we both knew the guy.
 We went to dinner, and we have been together ever since.

 WHAT CHALLENGES DID YOU HAVE TO OVERCOME TO DATE A MOTOCROSS CHAMPION?
 We didn’t start dating until after his career was over.
 I knew him growing up, though.
 I remember when Ronnie was 16 years old and making $250,000 a year.
 He had it all.
 I went to his house a few times and partied.
 I know all of his old girlfriends, and we laugh about it now.